-This reasoning was picked up again in Minescape Exploration Inc. v.
+The question of whether this jurisdiction extends to answer questions involving the quieting of title questions on patented mining claims is not clear, but case law suggests that it does.
+In Minescape Exploration Inc. v.
 Bolen (1998), 39 O.R.
 (3d) 205 (Ont.
 Ct.
-Gen. Div.), where Kurisko, J., who referred to the tribunal as the Mining Court, stated at page 213:
+Gen. Div.), Kurisko, J., who referred to the tribunal as the Mining Court, stated, dealt with the question of the extent of the tribunal's jurisdiction involving questions which fall outside the exclusive jurisdiction provision.
+He stated at page 213: